EOFY Sale · Save up to $750 off your legals · Ends 30 June

 Competition and Consumer Act 2010

-In forceCommonwealthPlain-English guide6 key obligations
+In forceCommonwealthPlain-English guide6 practical checks

-These are plain-English explainers, not legal advice.
-They are a good starting point, but check the linked official source before you rely on a specific section, and get advice for your situation.
+Plain-English explainers, not legal advice.
+Check the linked official source before you rely on a specific section, and get advice for your situation.

 Snapshot: what this Act covers